Get involved: See the opportunities related to our new programme Increasing Nature-Based Solutions here.

 You can find more details here.

 We are project partners on the Greater Manchester IGNITION project which will establish the financial mechanisms to deliver green infrastructure for the purpose of creating a more climate resilient city region.
-In summer 2020 we will be publishing a Green Infrastructure Evidence Base report and running events to promote it.
+We have now published the first business facing report for the project, focused on the economic, environmental and societal benefits of nature-based solutions.
+Download here.

 Making the Case for Green Infrastructure: Lessons from Best Practice – This report provides case study insights into green infrastructure decision making from the project teams and stakeholders involved.